ETOM: A Five-Level Benchmark for Evaluating Tool Orchestration within the MCP Ecosystem: ETOM: Design and Construction

 \subsection{Corpus Construction: A Real-World MCP Toolset}

-The foundation of MSC-Bench is a diverse tool corpus sourced from the \texttt{glama.ai} MCP server registry~\cite{glama_ai}.
+The foundation of ETOM is a diverse tool corpus sourced from the \texttt{glama.ai} MCP server registry~\cite{glama_ai}.
 We scraped the top 50 servers from each category and performed a rigorous filtering process to ensure the quality and relevance of the toolset.
 Inspired by the guidelines for identifying confounding tools in benchmarks~\cite{huang2024metatoolbenchmarklargelanguage}, we first conducted a semi-automated filtering process to exclude servers that do not represent genuine, indispensable external capabilities.

-This process targeted several categories of unsuitable servers: \begin{enumerate} \item \textbf{Trivial Tools}, whose functions are subsumed by the native capabilities of modern LLMs (e.g., simple calculators); \item \textbf{Meta-Tools}, which are designed to augment the agent's own internal processes (e.g., memory, reasoning patterns); \item \textbf{Template Servers}, which primarily serve as developer examples and lack a cohesive use case. \end{enumerate} Each server was evaluated against a strict definition of ``native LLM capability''---defined as tasks a pure, sandboxed LLM could perform without any external tools.
+This process targeted several categories of unsuitable servers: \begin{enumerate}[itemsep=0pt, topsep=2pt] \item \textbf{Trivial Tools}, whose functions are subsumed by the native capabilities of modern LLMs (e.g., simple calculators); \item \textbf{Meta-Tools}, which are designed to augment the agent's own internal processes (e.g., memory, reasoning patterns); \item \textbf{Template Servers}, which primarily serve as developer examples and lack a cohesive use case. \end{enumerate}

+Each server was evaluated against a strict definition of ``native LLM capability''---defined as tasks a pure, sandboxed LLM could perform without any external tools.
 The full methodology, including the detailed criteria and the prompt used for our LLM-based analysis, is provided in Appendix~\ref{app:server_filtering_prompt}.
 This multi-stage process, combining automated analysis with human review, ensured that the final toolset is composed of meaningful and externally-focused tools suitable for evaluating complex orchestration.

 The resulting filtered corpus contains \textbf{491 unique servers} exposing \textbf{2,375 distinct tools}, each represented by a JSON object with its name, description, and formal input schema (see Appendix~\ref{app:mcp_data_format}).
 This hierarchical corpus establishes a realistic and challenging environment for all benchmark tasks.